cbcrg/tcoffee/docs/tcoffee_reference.rst

 ===================
 APDB, iRMSD and tRMSD Parameters
 --------------------------------
-.. warning:: Warning: These flags will only work within the APDB package that can be invoked via the -other_pg parameter of T-Coffee:

-.. warning::  t_coffee -other_pg apdb -aln <your aln>
+.. warning:: These flags will only work within the APDB package that can be invoked via the -other_pg parameter of T-Coffee: t_coffee -other_pg apdb -aln <your aln>

 -quiet [Same as T-Coffee]
 ^^^^^^^^^^^^^^^^^^^^^^^^^